JCSDA/spack-stack/configs/containers/README.md

 ### Create an AMI on AWS EC2 to build docker containers

+Note to self: Update!
 AMI ami-0b5951b8be1fe5709 (dom-docker-builder-full-backup-20221221; JCSDA-NOAA account, us-east-1) was created following the instructions below

 - See https://docs.docker.com/desktop/install/ubuntu/
 - Start with ami-052efd3df9dad4825